 Going it alone in Venice

-W e enjoyed our short stay in the floating city of Venice, soaking up the charm where we explored walking through the tiny laneways and charismatic squares, crossing bridges over the canals.
-Venice itself is car free, beyond Mestre on the other side of the causeway is Piazzale Roma, a bus terminus and turn-around spot, because this is the only part of Venice accessible by car.
-There are no cars allowed in Venice at all, there are no cars or roads, just canals winding through the city and boats, gondolas and vaparetto are the mode of transport.
+W e enjoyed our short stay in the floating city of Venice, the final disembarkation port for our Grand Mediterranean cruise.
+Soaking up the charm, we explored the area walking through the tiny laneways and charismatic squares, crossing bridges over the canals.
+Venice itself is vehicle free.
+Beyond Mestre on the other side of the causeway is Piazzale Roma.
+Located there is a bus terminus and turn-around spot, because this is the only part of Venice accessible by car.
+There are no cars allowed in Venice at all.
+No cars or roads, just canals winding through the city and boats, gondolas and vaparetto are the mode of transport.

 After we arrived we abandoned an itinerary in favour of aimless walking.
 We decided going it alone in Venice was the best way to get the feel of a city, strolling alongside the Venetian canals.
 We made our way to Piazza San Marco, St Mark’s Square and soaked up the charm of this city, wandering through the picturesque alleyways.

 A short walk from the heart of Venice we found a lovely place for a meal just behind St Mark’s.
 We saw Trattoria Ai Leoncini had a set menu for a fixed price, crisp white tablecloths and what looked like a relaxing atmosphere is a surprisingly quite location so we went inside.
 Not only was it relaxing and comfortable but the food was authentic and delicious.
 We had Spaghetti Alle Vongole (clams), Calamari Fritti and were delighted with Profiteroles for dessert.